 Use unsweetened almond milk in your coffee.

-If you’re worried about calories and sugar, almond milk is a good choice.
+Almond milk is a good choice if you’re worried about calories and sugar.
 It’s not a high-fat dairy product, so there are no calories or grams of fat per serving.
 Almond milk is also low in sugar and has just 60 calories per cup.
 Consider unsweetened coconut milk if you’re looking for another option that’s even lower in calories and sugar.

 There are many reasons why people choose to drink almond milk over cow’s milk: it’s low in calories and high in protein; it doesn’t contain lactose; it has added calcium (which helps build strong bones); and it contains no cholesterol or saturated fat—all of which benefits those with specific dietary restrictions (for example, vegans).